-Southeast Health College of Nursing and Health Sciences has Regional Accreditation through the Higher Learning Commission.
-Find out more about Regional Accreditation, State approvals and Programmatic Accreditation.
+The College of Nursing & Health Sciences has regional accreditation through the Higher Learning Commission.
+Find out more about regional accreditation, state approvals and programmatic accreditation.

 - Radiologic Technology: Upon completion of the program, graduates have met the educational requirements necessary to be eligible to take the national radiography certification examination offered by the American Registry of Radiologic Technologists (ARRT) (R).

-- Surgical Technology: Upon completion of the Surgical Technology Program, graduates will have met the academic and clinical requirements to take the National Certifying Examination for Surgical Technologists offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+- Surgical Technology: Upon completion of the program, graduates will have met the academic and clinical requirements to take the National Certifying Examination for Surgical Technologists offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 - Nursing: Upon completion of the program, individuals are academically and clinically prepared to take the National Council Licensing Examination for Registered Nursing (NCLEX-RN).